 - School will be open full-time in our school buildings with personal instruction.
 Modifications may be considered in individual cases and by special request.
 Parents should express questions or concerns to their head of school.

-- Students should have a mask with them should the need arise for one.
+- Students should have a mask or clear plastic face shield with them at all times.

 - We will continue best practices for sanitization and cleanliness – hand hygiene and disinfecting surfaces regularly throughout and at the end of the day.
 Each school is purchasing an electrostatic cleaning device to more effectively sanitize surfaces and shared equipment.